 • Crossing branches that rub or interfere with one another.

 Regular pruning can prevent many potential problems posed by a hurricane.
-Prompt removal of diseased, damaged, or dead plant parts helps limit the spread of harmful insects and disease, as well as reduce the possibility of future storm damage.
+Prompt removal of diseased, damaged, or dead plant parts helps to limit the spread of harmful insects and disease, as well as reduce the possibility of future tree damage from storms.

 The experts at Organically Green can help you secure your trees during a storm and provide assistance in tree trimming and pruning before they cause damage or help you deal with fallen branches and trees.

 Think you’re almost rid of ticks and mosquitoes?
 Think again.